FernandoSLuz/senior_developer_test/README.md

 - [`Part 1.pdf`](Part%201.pdf): Contains answers to Part 1 of the challenge.
 - [`Part 2.pdf`](Part%202.pdf): Contains answers to Part 2 of the challenge.
-- `Part3/`: Contains the Unity 2021.3 project for Part 3 of the challenge.
+- `UnityProject/`: Contains the Unity 2021.3 project for Part 3 of the challenge.
-- `Part3/WildCardChallengeBuild.zip`: Zip file containing the build of the Part 3 project.
+- [`WildCardChallengeBuild.zip`](WildCardChallengeBuild.zip): Zip file containing the build of the Part 3 project for windows.
-- `gif1.gif`: A GIF demonstrating the shader problem in Part 3.
-- `gif2.gif`: A GIF demonstrating the downloader problem in Part 3.

 ## Part 3 Demo